drduh/macOS-Security-and-Privacy-Guide/README.md

 There are many books and articles on the subject of pf firewall.
 Here's is just one example of blocking traffic by IP address.

-Add the following into a file called `pf.rules`, modifying `en0` to be your outbound network adapter:
+Add the following into a file called `pf.rules`:

 ```
+wifi = "en0"
+ether = "en7"
 set block-policy drop
 set fingerprints "/etc/pf.os"
 set ruleset-optimization basic